AbhinaySrikanth/OnlineCourseRegistration/README.md

-Here is a clear, concise, and original README file for your online course registration platform prototype.
-This is tailored for a basic, front-end-only project using HTML, CSS, and Bootstrap 5, with Google Fonts and images from Pixabay.
-It’s written to help users and reviewers understand your project, how to use it, and what it demonstrates.

----

 ## Online Course Registration Platform (Prototype)

 This repository contains a simple prototype for an online course registration platform.
 The project is built using HTML, CSS, and Bootstrap 5, with fonts sourced from Google Fonts and images from Pixabay.